ruairidhMunro/KlebLib/README.md

 # KlebLib

-KlebLib is a Python library consisting of a variety of classes and functions of questionable usefulness.
+KlebLib is a Python library consisting of a variety of classes and functions, all of questionable usefulness.

 KlebLib currently includes:
 * Fractions